briatte/awesome-network-analysis/README.md

 ### Python

 > Most items below are from [a Google spreadsheet](https://docs.google.com/spreadsheets/d/1vJILk2EW1JnR3YAwTSSqAV5mPkeXaezy45wOoafBpfU/edit#gid=0) by Michał Bojanowski and others.
+> See also [Social Network Analysis with Python](https://www.youtube.com/watch?v=qgGqaBAEy3Q), a 3-hour tutorial by Maksim Tsvetovat and Alex Kouznetsov given at PyCon US 2012 ([code](https://github.com/maksim2042/PyCon2012)).
 > For more awesome Python packages, see the [Awesome Python](https://github.com/vinta/awesome-python) list.

 1.  [graph-tool](https://graph-tool.skewed.de/) - Python module for network manipulation and analysis, written mostly in C++ for speed.